×

 Face Analysis Module’s Function

-The face analysis module is engineered to perform two key functions: measurement and comparison.
-Let’s first explore the measurement function.
+The face analysis module is designed to perform two key functions: measurement and comparison.
+Upon launching the module, you will first enter the Benchmarks adjustment section(Fig 3)

 Measurement

-Moreover, the software enables measure the distance between any two points.
-To facilitate analysis, the software offers five measurement templates, focusing on different facets of the face: the golden ratio, orthodontic measurement, forehead-eye measurement, chin-lip measurement, and nasal measurement.
+To facilitate analysis, the software offers six measurement templates, focusing on different facets of the face: the facial ratio, forehead-eye measurement, nasal measurement, chin-lip measurement, orthodontic measurement, and facial morphological analysis.
+The software allows users to measure distances, angles, and areas, greatly expanding its applications in the plastic surgery application.
+Measurement results are displayed in the table on the left.
 This wealth of information aids in evaluating the appropriateness of facial proportions.
 The detailed measurements can be downloaded as a report on your computer and shared with the patient.

 Comparison

 The face analysis module also accommodates the comparison of two face models, a feature that illuminates the pre- and post-treatment changes in facial features.
-By activating the ribbon map, we can gauge the extent of alteration at specific facial points (Fig 4).
+By activating the heat map (Fig 6) or sectional view (Fig 7), we can gauge quantitatively the extent of alterations at specific facial points.
 For instance, a patient undergoing rhinoplasty can visualize the degree of nasal elevation.

-The transformation in facial contours is evident and quantitative.
-Consider an example involving an underbite patient agrees orthodontic treatment, the correction of the underbite condition leads to significant changes, particularly in the contours of the lower third of the face.
-The comparison function facilitates a quantitative assessment of these changes.
+The transformation in facial contours is both evident and quantifiable.
+For instance, consider a patient with an underbite who agrees to orthodontic treatment.
+The correction of the underbite results in significant changes, particularly in the contours of the lower third of the face.
+The comparison function enables a detailed quantitative assessment of these changes.

-Figure 4: The changes can be measured quantitatively both before and after treatment
+Figure 6: The changes can be measured quantitatively before and after treatment

 The Clinical Applications of Face Analysis Module